shuailin10/Question-Library/Examples/Probability_theory/chp3.md

-# Q1 Probability distribution of "urn with no replacement"?
+# Q1 Probability distribution of drawing n red balls in a bicolor urn, with no replacement?
-## Q1.1 General expression of the prob distribution: h(r|N,M,n)
+## Q1.1 General expression of the prob distribution: h(r|N,M,n)?
+Derivation is easy.

 ### Q1.1.1 intuitive interpretation for this result?
-to simplify: not to think about independent draws -- think about overall statement
+to simplify: not to think about independent draws, but think about overall statement.

 ### Q1.1.2 formulate this distribution as a special function?
 "hypergeometric function"
 > why it's called "hypergeometric"?

 -- geometric distribution is Bernoulli with replacement, and asks about the number X of Bernoulli trials needed to get one success

 ## Q1.2 properties for this distribution?